Raymond II, Count of Tripoli: Last years

-Baldwin III of Jerusalem crossed Tripoli during his march towards northern Syria in the summer of 1150.
+King Baldwin III of Jerusalem crossed Tripoli during his march towards northern Syria in the summer of 1150.
 He wanted to meet with the Byzantine Emperor Manuel I Komnenos who had purchased the last fortresses of the County of Edessa.
 Because of a conflict between Baldwin and his mother, Melisende, her supporters had refused to accompany the king, who thus asked Raymond to join him.
 Raymond agreed and accompanied Baldwin to the meeting and they jointly supervised the transfer of the castles to the Byzantines.

 A Fatimid fleet pillaged Tripoli during a plundering raid against the coastal towns in the summer of 1151.
-The Egyptians destroyed ships and killed or captured hundreds of people in the harbor.
+The Egyptians destroyed ships and killed or captured hundreds of people in the harbour.
 In December, Crusader troops invaded the Beqaa Valley, seizing prisoners and booty during their campaign before the Muslim governor of Baalbek routed them.
 Nur ad-Din broke into the county in April or May 1152 and captured Tortosa, leaving a garrison there.
 Baldwin III came to Tripoli and held a "general court", attended by the leading barons of the Kingdom of Jerusalem and the County of Tripoli.
-After the king's arrival, the Nur ad-Din's troops left Tortosa, but they destroyed the fortress.
+After the king's arrival, Nur ad-Din's troops left Tortosa, but they destroyed the fortress.
 Since its restoration proved costly, Raymond ceded Tortosa first to the local bishop, then to the Templars who transformed it into one of their most important headquarters.

 An "enmity born from marital jealousy" had meanwhile emerged between Raymond and his wife, according to William of Tyre.
 Her sister, Melisende, who attended the assembly at Tripoli, tried to mediate between them, but their relationship remained tense.
 After the assembly was closed, Melisende and Hodierna left Tripoli for Jerusalem.
 Raymond rode out with them for a short distance, and on his way back to Tripoli, he was killed by a group of Assassins—fanatics employed by the head of the Nizari to murder their enemies—at the southern gate to the city, along with two of his knights.
 The motivation of the crime is unknown.
 Since the Nizari had not previously killed Christian rulers, modern historians propose that the establishment of the Templars at Tortosa had outraged them.